oprypin/crsfml/gitbook/window-window.md

 ## Playing with the window

 Of course, CrSFML allows you to play with your windows a bit.
-Basic window operations such as changing the size, position, title or icon are supported, but unlike dedicated GUI libraries, CrSFML doesn't provide advanced features.
-CrSFML windows are only meant to provide an environment for OpenGL or CrSFML drawing.
+Basic window operations such as changing the size, position, title or icon are supported, but unlike dedicated GUI libraries, SFML doesn't provide advanced features.
+SFML windows are only meant to provide an environment for OpenGL or SFML drawing.

 ```ruby
 # change the position of the window (relatively to the desktop)